Adyasha8105/Adyasha8105/README.md

 - ✈️ Hire me for freelancing :)
 - 🔭 I’m always trying to grow and learn something new.
 - 🌱 Meanwhile I'm sharing my new learnings on my personal [blog](https://adyasha.in).
-- ⛵ Goals: Rockstar speaker 🙊, sharing my knowledge through electrifying talks ⚡️, traveling to uncharted territories to feed my wanderlust 🪄, and consistently bringing my A-game in everything I do!
+- ⛵ Goals: Rockstar speaker/host 🙊, traveling to uncharted territories to feed my wanderlust 🪄, and consistently bringing my A-game in everything I do!
 - 📫 I share software discoveries and inconveniences of my life on [Twitter](https://twitter.com/Adyasha8105).
 - ⚡ Facts about me: I love listening to [lofi](https://www.lofibolly.club/) beats and groovy 90s tunes while unleashing my creativity on my iPad, and love indulging in movie and series binges!
 - 🦄 Pronouns: She/Her/Bro